unkokaeru/digital-garden/content/MTH1006 Logbook.md

     (e) Test the script by changing the value of $z$ in the beginning of the script to (i) a real number and (ii) an integer.
 #### 4.3 Functions
 [[Functions Code Output (MATLAB)]]
-1. Go to [Matlab Academy](https://matlabacademy.mathworks.com), login using the credentials you created during week $1$, and open the course Matlab Fundamentals.
+1. Go to [MATLAB Academy](https://MATLABacademy.mathworks.com), login using the credentials you created during week $1$, and open the course MATLAB Fundamentals.
 Complete:
     (a) ~~Increasing automation with functions: Creating and Calling Functions (15.1)~~ (b) ~~Increasing automation with functions: Function Files (15.2)~~ (c) ~~Increasing automation with functions: Workspaces (15.3)~~